 The best advice we can offer is to first consider if a career in tech is right for you.
 If you're new to coding or design, take some time to learn the basics through free online resources.
 This way you'll know if this is something you not only enjoy, but you'll love doing for a living.

 Once you've decided on a career in tech, check out our programs and see which one might work for you and your schedule.
-If one of our immersive programs is the best fit, consider the Living Stipend along with all of our payment plans.
+If one of our immersive programs is the best fit, consider all of our payment plans available to you.
 Every student will have unique financial circumstances.
 While the stipend might be right for some, it might not be right for others.

 What should students interested in the Living Stipend consider before making the agreement?